dgulyas/Programming-Problems/README.md

 Programming-Problems
 ====================

-One of the programming classes I took had me solving programming competition problems.
+One of the programming classes I took had me solving competition problems.
 Here are all the problems I solved in that class.